con-jo-ry/NaSa/nāmasaṅgīti_eng_only.md

 With varied objects, forms, and cognisance; (123)

-Enjoying every object of existence,
+Amused with every object of existence,
 A mind of passion, loving emptiness,
 Transcending worldly passion and the like,
 Enjoying pleasures of the threefold world, (124)